Julien Bryan: Before World War II

 At this time Bryan started traveling abroad taking photographs, making films and writing travelogues along the way.
 He funded his travels by giving slideshow lectures about countries he visited and by selling his films to various companies including ERPI.
 Many of the films from those travels can be found in United States Holocaust Memorial Museum's Steven Spielberg Film and Video Archive.
 Those human-interest movies chronicle travels through China, Caucasus and Georgia (1933), Soviet Union (1930 and 1935), Poland (1936), Germany (1937), Switzerland and the Netherlands (1939).
 His films and photographs from Nazi Germany chronicled party rallies, daily life on the streets, anti-Jewish propaganda and Nazi leaders.
 They were incorporated into two ’’March of Time’’ films.
 His slide lectures were held in concert halls including Carnegie Hall.
+Bryan shot over 25,000 feet of film for Inside Nazi Germany, one of the first American anti-Nazi films.

 World War II

 Bryan learned about the German invasion of Poland on September 3 while traveling by train to Warsaw.
-He arrived in Warsaw on September 7 carrying his Leica still camera, Bell & Howell movie camera and 6000 feet of film, just as all foreigners, diplomats and government official were fleeing the capital.
+He arrived in Warsaw on September 7 carrying his Leica still camera, Bell & Howell movie camera and 6000 feet of film, just as all foreigners, diplomats and government officials were fleeing the capital.
 He contacted mayor of Warsaw Stefan Starzynski who provided him with a car, guide and interpreter Stefan Radlinski and permit to travel and photograph across Warsaw.
 In two weeks between September 7 and September 21, he managed to take hundreds of still photographs including color Kodachromes and 5000 feet of motion picture film documenting the Siege of Warsaw and the bombing of the city by German Luftwaffe.
 He recalled: